Self-DC: When to Reason and When to Act? Self Divide-and-Conquer for Compositional Unknown Questions: Conclusion

 \section{Conclusion}

 In this paper, we firstly introduce compositional unknown questions, which contain several known and unknown sub-questions.
 We build a benchmark, named CuQA, to evaluate the performance and efficiency of existing compositional reasoning methods.
-Furthermore, we present a Self Divide-and-Conquer (\textbf{\textit{Self-DC}}) method to adaptively call external or internal knowledge, which not only demonstrates comparable or even better performance compared with existing complex iterative retrieval methods with less retrieval times, but also shows a promising potential in different applications with carefully selected hyper-parameters.
+Furthermore, we present a Self Divide-and-Conquer (\textit{\texttt{Self-DC}}) method to adaptively call external or internal knowledge, which not only demonstrates comparable or even better performance compared with existing complex iterative retrieval methods with fewer retrieval calls but also shows a promising potential to elicit internal capabilities of LLMs while minimizing external reliance.